sarabjit-kaur9/sarabjit-kaur9/README.md

 ## 💻 About Me

 I'm a Computer Science post-graduate (MCA, 2012) with a passion for continuous learning and self-improvement.
-I have experience as a Process Associate and am currently enhancing my skills in:
+I am currently enhancing my skills in:

 - 🔹 **Python Development**
 - 🔹 **Angular & Web Technologies**